 There is a published batch file that combines tasklist and taskkill here.
 The batch file said that it can determine all the processes started by the current Windows user and can terminate them all.

 According to the author, this batch file named “kill.bat” can also terminate tray and background applications.
 But claims that it cannot kill protected running applications such as your firewall or antivirus.

 We did test the “kill.bat” batch file in one of our Windows 10 machines and it does terminate all the processes.
 However, it also killed the processes that were not supposed to be terminated by the script.
 In the script, it is supposed to skip processes like “explorer.exe” and “cmd.exe”.
 I even added “powershell.exe” so that it will not terminate the process while I am testing the batch file.
 But to my surprise, the batch file terminated everything – all the processes that I opened.

 That is why I added a “pause” command in the “for” loop from the batch file just to capture a screenshot.

 Anyways, the batch file was created back in 2009 and the author did say that it was tested only in Windows XP and Windows Vista.
 Surely, there is a way to fix this but our skill level in DOS batch scripting is like Level 1.
 But the good thing is that it actually works.

-You can just download the batch file anywhere on your computer – maybe on your Desktop.
+You can just download the batch file anywhere on your computer – may be on your Desktop.
 And once you feel that your Windows machine is becoming a little bit sluggish, just double-click the batch file to do its trick.

 But When Everything Fails, Rebooting Windows Is Your Last Resort

-We hate to say this but there are times that we have no control over our Windows machines.
+We hate to say this but there are times when we have no control over our Windows machines.
 Especially if the rouge application already ate almost all of your machine’s resources and nothing works anymore.
 Not even your mouse pointer is not moving.